invesdwin/invesdwin-checkstyle-plugin/README.md

 # invesdwin-checkstyle-plugin

 This plugin contains additional checks for checkstyle.
-It is packaged as an eclipse plugin, so it can be used with the [Eclipse Checkstyle Plugin](http://eclipse-cs.sourceforge.net) by just putting the [invesdwin-checkstyle-plugin jar](http://invesdwin.de:8081/artifactory/invesdwin-oss/de/invesdwin/invesdwin-checkstyle-plugin/1.0.0/invesdwin-checkstyle-plugin-1.0.0.jar) inside `eclipse/dropins/`.
+It is packaged as an eclipse plugin, so it can be used with the [Eclipse Checkstyle Plugin](http://eclipse-cs.sourceforge.net) by just putting the invesdwin-checkstyle-plugin jar [(download here)](http://invesdwin.de:8081/artifactory/invesdwin-oss/de/invesdwin/invesdwin-checkstyle-plugin/1.0.0/invesdwin-checkstyle-plugin-1.0.0.jar) inside `eclipse/dropins/`.

 ## Maven